Persistent Current States in Bilayer Graphene: Tight-binding calculations and Hall conductivity signatures of the instabilities

-We have corroborated the conclusions drawn from our toy-model calculation by performing self-consistent $\pi$-orbital lattice Hartree-Fock calculations similar to those described in Ref.~\onlinecite{hfbilayer}.
-For these calculations we added interactions to a band model with nearest-neighbor intra-layer hopping $\gamma_0 = 3.12~{\rm eV}$ and inter-layer hopping $\gamma_1 = 0.377~{\rm eV}$, ignoring other hopping parameters for the sake of simplicity~\cite{footnote}.
-We have suppressed spin-polarization instabilities in these calculation so that $\ell=0$ instabilities are manifested by valley rather than spin-polarization.
+We have corroborated the conclusions made on the basis of our toy-model calculations by performing self-consistent $\pi$-band lattice Hartree-Fock calculations similar to those described in Refs.~\onlinecite{hfbilayer,hfmonolayer}.
+For these calculations we added interactions to a band model with nearest-neighbor intra-layer hopping $\gamma_0 = 3.12~{\rm eV}$ and inter-layer hopping $\gamma_1 = 0.377~{\rm eV}$, ignoring other hopping parameters for the sake of simplicity.~\cite{footnote} The resulting bands near the $K$ and $K'$ points are shown in Fig. \ref{fig:three}.
+We have suppressed spin-polarization instabilities in these calculations so that $\ell=0$ instabilities are manifested by spontaneous valley and not spin polarization.
 Because external electric fields in unbalanced BLG lead to large Berry curvatures $\Omega_{n, {\bm k}} $ of opposite sign in the vicinity of $K$ and $K'$ valley points~\cite{xiao} the anomalous Hall conductivity can be used as an observable for spontaneous valley polarization.
 The Hall conductivity (per spin) is calculated by integrating $\Omega_{n, {\bm k}} $ over occupied quasiparticle states near the Dirac points, \ber \sigma_{\rm H} = \frac{e^2}{\hbar} \int \frac{d^{2} {\bm k}}{\left(2 \pi \right)^2} \sum_n f_{n,{\bm k}} \, \Omega_{n, {\bm k}} ~, \eer where $f_{n, {\bm k}}$ is the Fermi-Dirac distribution and a sum is carried over the band index $n$.

-To evaluate the spontaneous current density associated with the $\ell = 1$ instability we use the current density operator ${\bm j} = -e \nabla_{\bm k} {\cal H}_0 / (A \hbar)$.
-Because the interaction Hamiltonian is independent of position, the current operator is given by its non-interacting one-body form, which is diagonal in Bloch momentum.
-Its expectation value (per spin) in the mean-field state is therefore \ber \langle {\bm j} \rangle = \frac{-e}{A \hbar} \sum_{{\bm k},n} f_{n, {\bm k}}~ \langle \varphi_{n, {\bm k}} | {\nabla_{\bm k} {\cal H}_0}| \varphi_{n, {\bm k}} \rangle~, \eer where $| \varphi_{n, \kv} \rangle $ are the Hartree-Fock single-particle states.
-We evaluate the current density averaging the numerical derivative of the tight-binding Hamiltonian in momentum space.
-Fig.~\ref{fig:three} plots Hall conductivities and spontaneous currents evaluated for this model which demonstrate that spontaneous valley polarization occurs for carrier densities smaller than $\sim 25 \times 10^{11}~{\rm cm}^{-2}$, and spontaneous currents for carrier densities smaller than $\sim 9 \times 10^{11}~{\rm cm}^{-2}$ and again near the onset of minority valley occupation.
-These mean-field calculations likely overestimate the density-ranges over which the broken symmetry states occur.
+Fig.~\ref{fig:four} plots the Hall conductivities evaluated for this model and demonstrate that spontaneous valley polarization occurs for carrier densities smaller than $\sim 25 \times 10^{11}~{\rm cm}^{-2}$, and that nematic order occurs for carrier densities smaller than $\sim 9 \times 10^{11}~{\rm cm}^{-2}$ and again near the onset of minority valley occupation.
+The associated Berry curvatures and the orbital moments of the gapped chiral band edges are represented together with the Hall conductivity to represent the $\bm k$ space resolved contribution.